Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Methodology

-With this global mask, CMVED then distorts the cross-modal segment of self-attention.
-While recent approaches typically adapt token-wise pruning image tokens, CMVED masks the value vector $\mathbf V$ to $\mu(V)$ by dim-wise mean operation to exacerbate the hallucination.
+With this global mask, IMD then distorts the cross-modal segment of self-attention.
+While recent approaches typically adapt token-wise pruning image tokens, IMD masks the value vector $\mathbf V$ to $\mu(V)$ by dim-wise mean operation to exacerbate the hallucination.
 With this process, the content of the value vector is teased apart.
-CMVED then estimates the attention output by performing the weighted sum between the origin value vector $\mathbf V$ and distorted value vector $\mu(V)$ guided by both the mask $\mathbf{M}$ and attention weights $\mathbf{A}$.
-Specifically, CMVED modifies the process Eq.~\ref{eq:attention_output} by the following process,
+IMD then estimates the attention output by performing the weighted sum between the origin value vector $\mathbf V$ and distorted value vector $\mu(\mathbf V)$ guided by both the mask $\mathbf{M}$ and attention weights $\mathbf{A}$.
+Specifically, IMD modifies the process Eq~(\ref{eq:attention_output}) by the following process,

-With the above equation, CMVED distorts the value vectors corresponding to the significant cross-modal attention weights while keeping the value vectors of the remaining attention part unchanged, which suppresses important inter-modality correlations from cross-modal attention.
-Similar to Eq.~\ref{eq:contrastive}, the final contrastive decoding process is performed by the following equations,
+With the above equation, IMD distorts the value vectors corresponding to the significant cross-modal attention weights while keeping the value vectors of the remaining attention part unchanged, which suppresses important inter-modality correlations from cross-modal attention.
+Similar to Eq~(\ref{eq:contrastive}), the final contrastive decoding process is performed by the following equations,

-Compared with recent contrastive decoding methods, the advantages of CMVED are three folds: (1) The distortion process used in CMVED directly focuses on the cross-modal segment of attention to alleviate the cross-modal inconsistency.
+Compared with recent contrastive decoding methods, the advantages of IMD are threefold: (1) The distortion process used in IMD directly focuses on the cross-modal segment of attention to alleviate the cross-modal inconsistency.
 Specifically, it proposes to modify the value vectors with high attention weights on cross-modal attention, leaving the low-weight inter-modality correlations and intra-modality knowledge exchange unaffected.
-This approach enables CMVED to address hallucinations from both uni-modality overreliance and spurious inter-modality correlations more effectively.
+This approach enables IMD to address hallucinations from both uni-modality overreliance and spurious inter-modality correlations more effectively.
 (2) Traditional contrastive decoding methods alter attention weights from visual tokens to text tokens, which can result in over- or under-estimated hallucinations from image regions.
-CMVED, however, avoids modifying attention weights, yielding a more precise estimation of distributions prone to hallucination.
+IMD, however, avoids modifying attention weights, yielding a more precise estimation of distributions prone to hallucination.
 (3) Besides, since the attention process of the visual part remains the same, the key and value vectors and attention weights can be directly derived from the original forward process, leading to a faster inference time than other contrastive decoding methods.